My shopping cart

 Will your products show up on a drug test?

 Most drug tests are screening for the psychoactive component, Tetrahydrocannabinol (THC) not the presence of the cannabis plant derivatives.
 By federal law all hemp derived products must contain less than .3% THC.
-Our CBD products contain little or no THC and are not likely to show up on a drug test.
+While our CBD products are always under the legal limit of THC, we cannot guarantee they will not show up on a drug test.

 What type of testing is done on your products?